torvalds/linux/Documentation/media/kapi/dtv-frontend.rst

 .. |delta|   unicode:: U+00394

 The ``drivers/media/dvb-core/dvb_frontend.c`` has a kernel thread with is responsible for tuning the device.
-It supports multiple algoritms to detect a channel, as defined at enum :c:func:`dvbfe_algo`.
+It supports multiple algorithms to detect a channel, as defined at enum :c:func:`dvbfe_algo`.

 The algorithm to be used is obtained via ``.get_frontend_algo``.
 If the driver